 During this festive time of the year, teach your children about supporting and giving to those who are less fortunate.
 Have them pick through their clothes, school supplies, toys, and other things that they might not want or use any longer.
 These can be donated to shelters, orphanages, foster homes, and more.
 Set aside a day and locate a few places with your children and have them do some research on the organizations that manage them.
 Other great ideas include donating canned goods to food pantries, volunteering your time at a nursing home, and delivering meals.

 This teaches your children to be humble, kind, and generous.
-It also shows them that some people struggle every day and have difficulty enjoying something as common as a hot meal.
+It also shows them that some people struggle daily and have difficulty enjoying something as familiar as a hot meal.
 It’s unfortunate, but the holiday season is not a festive time for everyone.
-The desperate and needy remain in that state regardless of the holidays, but teaching your children that they can make a difference through empathy and compassion is a valuable life lesson; it’s one that has the power to brighten another person’s day.
+The desperate and needy remain in that state regardless of the holidays, but teaching your children that they can make a difference through empathy and compassion is a valuable life lesson.
+It’s one that has the power to brighten another person’s day.

 As you can see, there are many teaching moments available during the holidays.
 This doesn’t mean that you completely abandon your core schooling lessons, it just gives you the opportunity to loosen up your schedule, have some fun, incorporate different learning experiences, and spread the holiday cheer!